Reversible Trapping of Colloids in Microgrooved Channels via Diffusiophoresis under Steady-State Solute Gradients

 Our physical interpretation of the trapping mechanism is validated also by the fact that the simulation predicts a location of the peak in the particle concentration profile along the channel depth (Fig.\ref{fig:figure-2}) at $y/H=0.052$, which agrees very well with the peak location observed in the experiments (i.e., $y/H=0.051\pm0.003$).
 Furthermore, the trapping efficiency, $A=0.69$, in the simulations compares well with the one calculated from experiments ($A=0.79\pm0.03$).

 Upon removal of the salt gradient, the trapping mechanism ceases and the particles can freely diffuse out of the grooves.
 Such an effect allows one to control the delivery and extraction of particles into and from the grooves by simply adjusting the salinity contrast between the inner and outer flows.
 This capability is confirmed by the experimental results, shown in Fig.~\ref{fig:figure-5}, where the outer flow is alternated between two LiCl solutions of $c_\LL=0.1$~mM and $c_\HH=10$~mM.
 As the flow configuration is cycled between iso-osmotic ($t=0$, $20$, $40$~min) and salt gradient ($t=10$, $30$~min) conditions, the colloid concentration profile and the groove trapping performance change accordingly over time and return to the initial values at the end of each cycle.
-Such a device could be used as a tool for on-chip sample pre-concentration and signal amplification, followed by downstream analysis after sample release.
-Also, the same device could be re-used to analyze multiple sample sequentially, with the grooves being emptied at end of each cycle.

-To conclude, this letter demonstrates a new mechanism for reversible trapping of sub-micron particles in dead-end geometries under steady-state gradients and continuous flow settings.
-The key ingredients, enabling the fast and steady accumulation of colloids within the grooves of the microchannel wall, are the diffusiophoresis migration of particles along the groove depth direction and the flow recirculation region below the groove entrance.
+To conclude, this letter demonstrates a new mechanism for reversible trapping of sub-micron particles in dead-end geometries under steady-state gradients.
+The key ingredients, enabling the fast and steady accumulation of colloids, are the diffusiophoresis migration of particles along the groove depth direction and the flow recirculation region below the groove entrance.
 Also, the non-vanishing particle velocity in the focusing region prevents sub-micron particles from clustering and permanently clogging the grooves.
-As a result, the trapping phenomenon is fully reversible and particles can be cyclically trapped and released upon addition/removal of the salt gradient.
-These findings have potential implications on the investigation of soft matter and living systems as well as the design of biochemical and analytical microdevices, where solute concentration gradients and flows in confined geometries are ubiquitous.
+As a result, the trapping phenomenon is fully reversible and particles can be cyclically trapped and released.
+We envisage that the proposed mechanism can unlock new opportunities for the exploitation of DP transport in soft matter and living systems for drug delivery, synthetic biology and on-chip diagnostics applications.
+For example, time-controlled sequential delivery of multiple drugs within dead-end pores could be achieved by switching between flow streams laden with particles having different payloads.
+On-chip pre-concentration of extracellular microvesicles and cells, followed by sample release and off-chip downstream analysis (e.g. flow cytometry, SEM/TEM) could also be explored.